 4.11 Special Events that feature performances on a bandshell or main stage should provide access and provide a designated wheelchair accessible area for viewing by patrons with a disability.
 (Special Events Administrative Procedures Manual - How to Plan Accessible Outdoor Events).

-4.12 In order to mitigate the potential for aggressive behavioural issues that might arise at Special Events booked through the City of London, the London Police Service in conjunction with the Special Event Operator and the Managing Director may develop security strategies appropriate for the event.
-The Managing Director may require the Special Event Operator to hire paid duty uniformed police officers and/or licensed security personnel in numbers reflecting the risk level established in the event evaluation or as determined by the Managing Director.
+4.12 In order to mitigate the potential for aggressive behavioural issues that might arise at Special Events booked through the City of London, the London Police Service in conjunction with the Special Event Operator and the Deputy City Manager may develop security strategies appropriate for the event.
+The Deputy City Manager may require the Special Event Operator to hire paid duty uniformed police officers and/or licensed security personnel in numbers reflecting the risk level established in the event evaluation or as determined by the Deputy City Manager.

 4.14 No person shall carry on retail sales within the vicinity of the Cenotaph, more particularly described as the portion of the northerly half of the road allowance for Dufferin Avenue lying 30 meter west of the centre line of the road allowance for Wellington Street and that portion of the westerly half of the road allowance for Wellington Street lying 30 meters north of the centre line of the road allowance for Dufferin Avenue.
 (City of London Bylaw S-1).

 4.15 In order to reduce the environmental impacts of balloon releases into the atmosphere: the release of mylar balloons at permitted events hosted on City properties (parklands, parking lots, streets) is not permitted.
 The release of latex balloons only if they have biodegradable attachments or closures is permitted.

 City of London Restrictions on Use of Certain Parks